 While in LA last month, I sat down with the team behind Spies in Disguise to talk about the making of the movie.
 Spies in Disguise Directors Troy Quane and Nick Bruno and production designer Michael Knapp met us at the Disney Studios lot on a Saturday morning and they brought a big gift: a screening of the film.

-What I can share are some fun facts about the making of Spies in Disguise that will make your own screening of the movie more delightful!
+And I’m thrilled to share these fun facts about the making of Spies in Disguise that will make your own screening of the movie more delightful!

 1. The Directors Make a Cameo Easter Egg in Spies in Disguise